The Benefits of Exercise in Teens

 Kids who exercise regularly feel better about themselves than do kids who are couch potatoes.
 Researchers are finding that the more kids move their bodies, the more they experience higher self-esteem and general well-being.

 Exercise Fights Depression

 While we tend to think of anxiety and depression as adult mental problems, not surprisingly these diseases are occurring more frequently and at younger ages in children.
 Both aerobic exercise (brisk walking and running, for example) and strength training reduce depression.
-Fifteen to thirty minutes of exercise every other day can help depressed people enjoy frequent positive mood swings within two or three weeks.
+15 to 30 minutes of exercise every other day can help depressed people enjoy frequent positive mood swings within two or three weeks.

 Exercise Strengthens Social Skills and Enhances Life Skills

 Students who participate in interscholastic sports are less likely to smoke or use drugs and are more likely to stay in school and have good conduct and high academic achievement.
 Research also indicates that a lack of recreational activity may contribute to making kids more susceptible to negative influences such as drugs, gangs, or violence.
 Active sports and physical activity programs also have been shown to introduce kids to much-needed life skills, such as effective communication, leadership, teamwork, sportsmanship, conflict resolution, and goal setting.
 In a recent survey, many corporate executives said that they believed they owed much of their success to the skills they learned in team sports.

 Kids often get constipated, usually because they follow a sedentary lifestyle, or are too busy to listen to their bowel signals.
 Moving the body moves the bowels, by speeding the transit time of intestinal contents.